FabricTOC/FabricTOC/docs/AdminGuide/KeyConcepts/IdentityandChainsofTrust.md

 #### <a name="OUMSP"> Organizational Units and MSPs

 An organization is often divided up into multiple **organizational units** (OUs), each of which has a certain set of responsibilities.
-For example, the `MITCHELL` organization might have both `MITCHELL.MANUFACTURING` and `MITCHELL.DISTRIBUTION` OUs to reflect these separate these lines of business.
-When a CA issues X.509 certificates, the `OU` field in the certificate specifies the OU to which the identity belongs.
+For example, the `MITCHELL` organization might have both `MITCHELL.MANUFACTURING` and `MITCHELL.DISTRIBUTION` OUs to reflect these separate lines of business.
+When a CA issues X.509 certificates, the `OU` field in the certificate specifies the line of business to which the identity belongs.

 We'll see later how OUs can be helpful to control the parts of an organization who are considered to be the members of a blockchain network.
 For example, in DRIVENET, only identities from the `MITCHELL.MANUFACTURING` OU might be able to access a channel, whereas `MITCHELL.DISTRIBUTION` cannot.